 In adults the glottic opening between the vocal cords is the smallest diameter of the larynx.
 The airway below the cords is bigger than the ETT and the cuff on the ETT seals the gap.

-In addition, use of cuff were felt to place the youngest children at risk of tracheal mucosal injury and post extubation croup due to pressure from the cuff itself.
-The optimal size uncuffed tube allows adequate ventilation but leaks at about 20-25 cm of water pressure.
+In addition, use of a cuff were felt to place the youngest children at risk of tracheal mucosal injury and post extubation croup due to pressure from the cuff itself.
+The optimal size uncuffed endotracheal tube allows adequate ventilation but leaks at about 20-25 cm of water pressure.
 This pressure leak is chosen to minimize the risk of too much pressure being applied to the tracheal mucosa causing ischemia.

 As the child grows and becomes more adult like at the age of 8 years, the anatomy changes.
 Now the triangular vocal cord opening becomes the smallest diameter.
 An ETT cuff is now needed to seal the larger tracheal diameter below the cords in older children.

-Advantages of Cuffed ETTs:
+Advantages of Cuffed Endotracheal Tubes:

 - protect better against aspiration